 Use the London Underground correctly

 If you are living in London, you may be aware of the particularities of the tube etiquette.
 If not, be conscious that there are certain rules that visitors are expected to know and respect.
 There are plenty of articles online to check out some of the golden rules of the London Underground - some of the most important ones: walk on the left and stand on the right when using the escalator, respect the queue, and don’t block the flow of traffic.
-Being aware of business etiquette in the UK will go a long way to helping you settle down in the country.
+Being aware of business etiquette will go a long way to helping you settle down in the country.

 Stick to British etiquette